 Hemp is one of the oldest known cultivated fabrics.
 But once mechanical farming became the mainstream, cotton took over as the preferred fabric globally, and then cheap synthetic fabrics got their market from the 1950s onwards.
-Hemp fabric for sale was then pushed out and stained with its association to marijuana.
+Hemp fabric was then pushed out and stained with its association to marijuana.
 In recent years, the tables have started to turn against synthetic fabric; people became conscious about the environment and hence hemp fabric is becoming a new trend because of its incredible properties.
 It’s currently legal to own hemp products such as clothing, but only legal to grow in some countries and specific states.
-For over 5000 years, some of the world’s most advanced civilizations such as the Romans and the Ancient Chinese have been using hemp to make extremely strong fibres and wonderful herbal remedies.
-Unfortunately, in the 21st century hemp has been superseded by artificial fibres that are far less sustainable, such as cotton and wool.
+For over 5000 years, some of the world’s most advanced civilizations such as the Romans and the Ancient Chinese have been using hemp to make extremely strong fibers and wonderful herbal remedies.
+Unfortunately, in the 21st-century hemp has been superseded by artificial fibers that are far less sustainable, such as cotton and wool.
 Hemp is now very misunderstood because of this and often gets put in the same bracket as its genetic cousin, marijuana.

-In fact hemp has a low (0.3%) concentration of Tetrahydrocannabinol (THC), the psychoactive drug present in marijuana, that it is at least 42 times weaker than some of the weakest recreational marijuana.
-Although both plants derive from the cannabis sativa, the differences could not be any more different.
+In fact, hemp has a low (0.3%) concentration of Tetrahydrocannabinol (THC), the psychoactive drug present in marijuana, that it is at least 42 times weaker than some of the weakest recreational marijuana.
+Although both plants derive from the cannabis Sativa, the differences could not be any more different.
 Hemp is present in many different products and demand only continues to grow as conscientious consumers look for sustainable alternatives to many goods and, as legislation continues to trickle in and allow CBD oils to become more readily available.
 The Himalayan hemp that we use is one of the purest forms available for industrial use.
-Originally, cannabis sativa only grew in mountainous regions in the eastern hemisphere, particularly Asia.
+Originally, cannabis Sativa only grew in mountainous regions in the eastern hemisphere, particularly Asia.
 This means that the hemp we are using comes from the very place the plant itself originates from.

 Is Hemp Fabric Eco-Friendly?

 Hemp is one of the most environmentally friendly fabrics currently available.
 The plant is very naturally resistant to pests and growth requires little water.
-Hemp fabric is known for aging well; the more you wear it, the softer it becomes.
+It is known for aging well; the more you wear it, the softer it becomes.
 Hemp farming uses very little water (half as much as cotton), does not require the use of chemical pesticides or fertilizers, and is a readily renewable resource.
-Furthermore, nothing is wasted in the hemp production process: seeds are used to make oil and food supplements, while the stalks are used for fibre.
+Furthermore, nothing is wasted in the hemp production process: seeds are used to make oil and food supplements, while the stalks are used for fiber.

-Hemp also produces more fibre per acre than trees, and can be renewed two to three times per year.
+Hemp also produces more fiber per acre than trees and can be renewed two to three times per year.
 Not only that: industrial hemp plants absorb more carbon dioxide than trees.
 Let’s clear up one thing right from the start: hemp and marijuana are not the same things.
 True, they are both the same species of plant, but that does not mean that they have the same uses or possess the same qualities.
 Nevertheless, this familial connection has given hemp an heir of controversy that is just not reasonable.
-While hemp fabric manufacturers is harvested and processed similarly to other fabrics, its main advantage is through the hemp plant itself.
-Hemp uses about 5% the amount of water it takes to grow cotton and can often be rain-fed.
+While hemp fabric is harvested and processed similarly to other fabrics, its main advantage is through the hemp plant itself.
+Hemp uses about 5% of the amount of water it takes to grow cotton and can often be rain-fed.
 Hemp can grow in almost all soil conditions, and unlike cotton (which depletes the soil of nutrients) hemp’s deep-reaching roots preserve the topsoil and subsoil.
-Hemp grows densely as well, leaving no room for weeds and competing plants and is less vulnerable to insects, which means little to no use of pesticides.
+Hemp grows densely as well, leaving no room for weeds and competing plants, and is less vulnerable to insects, which means little to no use of pesticides.
 Lastly, hemp grows extremely fast, only needing 120-days to be ready for harvest.
 We’ve compared hemp and cotton before, and while not everyone agrees, we think hemp is the winner.

 How is hemp fabric used?

-Knitting: Knitted materials used specifically for soft and stretchy fabrics such as wardrobe, home decor, bed /furniture sheets etc.
+Knitting: Knitted materials used specifically for soft and stretchy fabrics such as wardrobe, home decor, bed /furniture sheets, etc.

 Handlooms: Produced by textile craftsmen, fabrics are made with different shapes and sizes.
 Handloom products range from wearable to home decor.